 The durability of the fixings for lever handles will have a considerable bearing on the effective life of the products and the eventual safety of the occupants.
 Therefore when considering the selection of these items, preference should be given to those that can demonstrate compliance with the higher durability levels contained in BS EN 1906.
-These will have:
+Where lever handles and knobs are used on self-closing doors, a minimum category of use classification (first digit) of Grade 3 is recommended, as this will better withstand the opposing forces exerted by the closing device.
+Such products are likely to have: